failfa-st/fail1/README.md

 output to the console in each generation.
 The process generates a series of JavaScript files, each building upon the previous one while ensuring that the rules are followed.

+**The goal can be adjusted**.
+We chose the mandelbrot algorithm since it works well to demonstrate the creativity aspect and reasoning behind decisions made by the AI.

+The AI itself is able to adjust the goal and has done so numerous times in our tests.
+In the same way it has already hacked the code to allow more generations than we allowed.
+When we asked it to "STAY ALIVE" it implemented a frame based animation (a loading spinner) that continue to run until we stopped it manually.

 ## Changelog

 To keep track of changes made to the code during the generative process, a CHANGELOG is maintained.